wedaa/LongTail-Log-Analysis/README.md

 59) CRITICAL: FIXED There's a bug in the "normalization" code for some of the statistics webpages.

+60) DONE: I desperately need to optimize the LongTail_analyze_attacks.pl script since it takes so long to run

 62) DONE: Cleanup formatting in first seen reports

 64) DONE: Can I auto-add a date stamp and website address to my graphics?